-Mira absolutely loves her pink Peek-a Boo Elephant that is talking and singing.
-If we press the right foot (Sing button), we can hear the song: “Do you ears hang low” and if we press the left foot (Play Button), we can play “peek-a-boo” game with the elephant.
-My little girl loves dancing and singing, and she wants me to press the elephant’s foot by repeating “Again”.
+Mira loves her gray Peek-a-Boo Elephant that is talking and singing.
+If we press the right foot (Sing button), we can hear the song: “Do your ears hang low,” and if we press the left foot (Play Button), we can play the “peek-a-boo” game with the elephant.
+My little girl loves dancing and singing and wants me to press the elephant’s foot by repeating, “Again.”

 6. The Minnie Mouse

-Minnie is also a love for Mira.
-I think it is one that most little girl have among their loved cuddle toys.
-Sometimes we can replace the Pink Teddy bear with Minnie when Teddy bear has to spend some time in the laundry.
+Minnie is also love for Mira.
+It is one that most little girls have among their loved cuddle toys.
+Sometimes we can replace the Pink Teddy bear with Minnie when the Teddy bear has to spend some time in the laundry.

 7. Dora The Explorer Dolls

-Mira has got two Dora the Explorer Dolls, a big one and a small one.
+Mira has two Dora the Explorer Dolls, a big one and a small one.
 The big one is carried around all the time.
 My little girl has started to be interested in combing her lately.
-She always asks me to make a ponytail her little doll.
+She always asks me to make a ponytail for her little doll.
 She often gives her a big hug repeating “So cute” when she squeezes her to her neck.
-We need to take her with ourselves when we go for a walk in the afternoons.
+We need to take her with us when we walk in the afternoons.

 8. The squirrel

-The squirrel won’t be out of circulation for long either.
-We bought it for her when we visited the Wildlife Park nearby.
-Mira loves animals and when we visited the gift shop of it she wanted me to buy all types of cuddle toys in it.
-I wanted to buy just one, and the squirrel was the first one that she touched and put into our basket, so finally I bought that one.
-We have got a Hungarian nursery rhyme about a squirrel who climbed up a tree and then fell of it, so it broke his leg.
-We sing that song several times a day since she enjoys it so much.
-In our neighbourhood you can see numerous squirrels who not only can be found in the parks but anywhere around the trees beside the streets.
+The squirrel won’t be out of circulation for long, either.
+We bought it for her when we visited Wildlife Park nearby.
+Mira loves animals, and when we visited the gift shop, she wanted me to buy all types of cuddle toys.
+I wanted to buy just one, and the squirrel was the first one she touched and put into our basket, so I finally bought that one.
+We have a Hungarian nursery rhyme about a squirrel who climbed up a tree and then fell off it, so it broke his leg.
+We sing that song several times daily since she enjoys it so much.
+In our neighbourhood, you can see numerous squirrels that can be found in the parks and anywhere around the trees beside the streets.

 9. The Blue Doll

 The Blue Doll was Mira’s first doll.
-Initially it also must be with her and Teddy Bear, but after some months Teddy Bear was enough for her.
-I choose this doll because first I wanted to buy a doll which is rather a soft toy doll not a real one.
-She loved it but nowadays is less often is in the circulation.
+Initially, it also must be with her and Teddy Bear, but after some months, Teddy Bear was enough for her.
+I chose this doll because first I wanted to buy a doll which is rather a soft toy doll not a real one.
+She loved it, but nowadays it is less often in the circulation.

-I could mention even some soft toys that Mira has but they are not so loved as the above-mentioned ones.
-She has got a big heart in which many little cuddle toys can have places, but of course other types of toys are also in her interest as well.
+I could even mention some soft toys that Mira has, but they are less loved than the ones mentioned above.
+She has got a big heart in which many little cuddle toys can have places, but other types of toys are also in her interest.

 I can see the benefits of these cuddle toys for my toddler Mira.
-They can help her project her own feelings and encourage empathy, affection, and bonding.
-Moreover, they are very helpful in case of tantrums by managing their emotions.
+They can help her project her feelings and encourage empathy, affection, and bonding.
+Moreover, they are accommodating in case of tantrums by managing their emotions.